hosseinoliabak/cisco/Security/02_site-to_site_vpn.md

 <img src="https://user-images.githubusercontent.com/31813625/33339989-c85ce508-d448-11e7-953a-e90ea5faea3c.png" width="658" height="338" />

+0.
-0. Before all, we have to have end-to-end connectivity
+  * Before all, we have to have end-to-end connectivity
-1. Make sure that out ACLs are compatible with our IPsec.
+  * Make sure that if you have ACLs in your routers, ACLs are compatible with your IPsec.
 For example:
     * `access-list 102 permit ahp host x host y`
     * `access-list 102 permit esp host x host y`
     * `access-list 102 permit udp host x host y eq isakmp`
     * `access-list 102 permit udp host x host y eq non500-isakmp`
+    * In the below example we don't have any previous ACLs so we skip this step

 1. Define the interesting traffic: the crypto ACL is not applied to an interface, it's gonna be applied to a crypto map (step 4), then the crypto map will be applied to the outgoing interface.
 If it is interesting, then it will be encrypted.
 If not interested, it will bypass the encryption.